ShufeiGe/Shape-Modeling-with-Spline-Partitions/README.md

 # Shape-Modeling-with-Spline-Partitions

-The file contains files implements the shape modeling with spline partitions described in **Ge,S., Wang,S., Elliott, L. (2021).
+The file contains functions implements the shape modeling with spline partitions described in **Ge,S., Wang,S., Elliott, L. (2021).
 Shape Modeling with Spline Partitions (Manuscript is under review)**.
 The code files are released under the open source BSD 2-clause license.

 Citation
-If you use the code files in your research, please cite the following publication:
+If you use the functions in your research, please cite the following publication:

 Ge,S., Wang,S., Elliott, L. (2021).
 Shape Modeling with Spline Partitions.